SevWren/CHM-To-Txt/readme.md

 A Python tool to extract text from `.chm` (Compiled HTML Help) files and save them as plain text or PDF.
 Includes logging for debugging and error tracking.

+Decided to write this as AI context windows grow, using native documentation for scripting languages will become more and more useful for forcing
+LLM models to restrict their suggestions to those compatible with the source language versus making assumptions.

 ## 🚀 Features
 - **Select CHM File via File Explorer**
 - **Extract Text from CHM**